zguerrin27/learning-ruby/README.md

 Day 6:
   - Finished up section on Object Oriented Programming
   - finished working with mix-ins for using modules in classes by utilizing the include method
+  - Started learning about Rails
+  - MVC - Model View Controller setup for rails
+  - used rails new appname command to create first rails app!!!!.

+Day 7:
+  -